galex/galex.github.io/_drafts/state-management-in-activities.md

 Activities have one main method to help us **save** their state:

-- `onSaveInstanceState(Bundle outState)`: This method is called before the Activity is destroyed.
-We can use it to save the state of the Activity.
+- `onSaveInstanceState(Bundle outState)`: This method is called before the Activity is destroyed, so we can use it to save the state of the Activity

 And two main methods to help us restore their state:

-- `onCreate(Bundle savedInstanceState)`: This method is called when the Activity is created.
-We can use it to restore the state of the Activity.
+- `onCreate(Bundle savedInstanceState)`: This method is called when the Activity is created, so then we can use it to restore the state of the Activity
 - `onRestoreInstanceState(Bundle savedInstanceState)`: This method is called after the Activity is recreated.
-It is called after `onStart()` and before `onResume()`.
+It is called after `onStart()` and before `onResume()`

 > ℹ️ The `onRestoreInstanceState` method is not called if the Activity is created for the first time.
 It is only called when the Activity is recreated after being destroyed.
 > Using `onRestoreInstanceState()` is a matter of use cases.
 Usually, we'll use `onCreate()` to restore the state of the Activity.

+## Manual State Management

 Let's modify the `EnterNameActivity` to save and restore the `name` variable: